intel/intel-xai-tools/plugins/benchmark/classification_metrics/README.md

 cat ${MODEL_PATH%%/*}/results/${MODEL_PATH##*/}_${DATASET}_accuracy/metrics.json
 ```

-For the Jigsaw Unintended Bias, pass the path of the stored dataset file in place of the variable `DATASET_PATH`.
+For the Jigsaw Unintended Bias, OpenAI Moderation, and Surge AI Toxicity datasets, pass the path of the stored dataset path in place of `DATASET_PATH`

 ```bash
 MODEL_PATH=Intel/toxic-prompt-roberta